 The foundation of treatment is rehabilitation:

-- Hip and thigh strengthening, the single most effective measure
+- Hip and thigh strengthening with physical therapy, the single most effective measure, especially hip flexors and quads.

-- Flexibility work and, for some, taping or a brace
+- Flexibility work, stretching the quads, hamstrings and Iliotibial band, and, for some, taping or a brace

 - Footwear and running-form adjustments where relevant